Airbag: Rear curtain airbag

 In 2008, the new Toyota iQ microcar featured the first production rear-curtain shield airbag to protect the rear occupants' heads in the event of a rear-end impact.

 Seat cushion airbag

 Another feature of the Toyota iQ was a seat-cushion airbag in the passenger seat to prevent the pelvis from diving below the lap belt during a frontal impact or submarining.
 Later Toyota models such as the Yaris added the feature to the driver's seat, as well.

 Seat-belt airbag

-The seat-belt airbag is designed to better distribute the forces experienced by a buckled person in a crash by means of an increased seat belt area.
+The seat-belt airbag is designed to better distribute the forces experienced by a buckled person in a crash using an increased seat belt area.
 This is done to reduce possible injuries to the rib cage or chest of the belt wearer.